- The sale is conducted by:

 - Sales are conducted by auction according to the Belgian law.

 - Payments for lots purchased are expected within 5 working days after the last day of auction.
+Invoices remaining unpaid or only partly paid, 30 calendar days after the auction, will be subject to the following late payment interest fees:

 0-100 Euro: + 10 Euro